-This study showed different stability of aspirin that depend on temperature of storage and period and did not show effect of admixture of curcumin on aspirin stability during 7 days except 25°C. However, it is only chemical stability of aspirin during one week.
+This study showed different stability of aspirin that depended on temperature of storage and period.
+On the hand admixture of curcumin on aspirin stability did not show any effect during 7 days except for 25 °C. However, this study was carried out for only one week.
 Therefore, further study is needed for the evaluation of chemical stability during a longer period of time.